Tabletop RPG advice for little dragons

 Medium Armor

-Medium armor protects pretty well, but allows for a little more movement.
+Medium armor protects pretty well and allows for a little more movement.
 You gain the armor bonus and some of your dexterity bonus (up to 2).
+There are no Strength requirements for medium armor, although some can be quite heavy.
+Some medium armors impose disadvantage on stealth.

-If you take the Medium Armor Master feat, you can gain up to a +3 bonus if you have 16 Dexterity and there’s no disadvantage on Stealth.
-Also, a Breastplate (AC 14) does not have a Stealth penalty.
+If you take the Medium Armor Master feat, you can gain up to a +3 bonus if you have 16 Dexterity.
+This feat also removes the disadvantage on Stealth that some medium armors have.

 Ideal stat: 14 Dexterity